-A modern terraced house in Islington, London.
+A terraced modern home (opens in new tab) in Islington, London.
 When the owners bought it, it was dark and cluttered.
 They hired Amos Goldreich Architecture who transformed it into a sophisticated, light and spacious family home.
 The goal was to create a sense of comfort and ‘home’ for the young family of three, from bright, open areas, carefully arranged to maximise space, to refined materials and finishes which bring everything together.
 Amos Goldreich created a central double height space with half levels that look into it, thus maximising natural light, and built a side return and roof extension too, as well as extensive internal refurbishment.

 An open-plan kitchen, dining and living room sit on the ground and lower-ground floors.
 The spaces are arranged over an open series of half-levels, exploiting volume and light.
 Dining room visible from kitchen, as well as the playroom that sits on the mezzanine level, and the office that sits above the playroom, both looking down into this communal space.

 Read Also:Design Project: A Modern Family Apartment In A Listed Building In Berlin (opens in new tab)

 The dining room is clean and simple, with classic Eames chairs and a white palette.

 Read Also:10 Interior Ideas To Steal From These Very Stylish Copenhagen Homes (opens in new tab)

 The double height dining area flows into a cosy blue kitchen, with sleek, handleless cabinetry.

 Read Also:Gorgeous Blue Kitchen Ideas And Inspiration (opens in new tab)